lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 OOP - What is Object Oriented Programming?
 What is Functional Programming?
 Why would you use one over the other?

 Bit manipulation - What is it?
 How does it work?

+Unit Testing - What is unit testing?
+Why is it important?
+How can we implement unit testing in python?
+How can we implement it in javascript?

+Complied vs Interpreted - What is a compiled language and what is an interpreted language?
+What are the main differences between the two?
+What kind of language is javascript in this regard?
+What are the pros and cons of the two types of languages?

+Sockets - What are sockets?
+What are they used for?
+How can we use them to engage in peer to peer connections?